sergiolampidecchia/CI2024_project-work/README.md

     return None
 ```
-This algorithm solves the puzzle problem using the A* algorithm with a priority queue.
-The goal is to find the shortest path (in terms of moves) to get the puzzle from an initial state to a goal state.

 ### Results
 To create a realistic starting condition, the goal state is first scrambled using a sequence of valid random moves.
 This is done rather than generating a completely random grid, to ensure the puzzle is solvable.